quaddama9e/dji-technical-stuff/davinci-manual-flash-firmware-in-gl300-rc.md

 Dji-Pro #
 ```

-If any of the kernel copies is damaged, go to "Reflashing kernel" chapter below.
-If primary kernel starts booting properly, let's look further into the logs.
+If any of the kernel copies is damaged, go to "Reflashing kernel" chapter

-[SIZE=4][B]3.
-Encryption issues[/B][/SIZE]
+below.
+If primary kernel starts booting properly, let's look further into
+the logs.

+### 3. Encryption issues

 The next possible point of failure is encryption initialization.
 There is a small encrypted partition within the NAND memory, and it is required for the encryption to initialize.
 If that area is damaged, booting will stop(freeze forever) around the message: